Who Needs an Outsourced Controller?

 How Can I Improve My Cash Flow?

 Start with getting paid from your clients as fast as possible while paying your vendors as slow as possible without damaging relationships.
 In a perfect world, you would be paid upfront for your services but pay your vendor bills 30-45 days later.
-Also, look for "boat" in your Operating Expenses (OPEX) such as software subscriptions that are no longer being utilized.
+Also, look for "bloat" in your Operating Expenses (OPEX) such as software subscriptions that are no longer being utilized.